-- A Phase IB trial to determine the safety and effectiveness of combinations of three targeted therapy drugs, olaparib (PARP inhibitor), AZD2014 (mTORC1/2 inhibitor) and AZD5363 (AKT inhibitor), in the treatment of recurrent high-grade ovarian cancers.
+- A Phase IB trial to determine the safety and effectiveness of combinations of three targeted therapy drugs in the treatment of recurrent high-grade ovarian cancers.

-- The collaborative WISP (Women Choosing Surgical Prevention) trial investigating whether preventative surgical removal of solely the fallopian tube, as opposed to the standard-of-care risk reducing procedure removing both the fallopian tube and ovaries, improves overall quality of life while maintaining reduced risk of developing ovarian cancer.
+- The collaborative WISP (Women Choosing Surgical Prevention) trial investigating whether preventative surgical removal of only the fallopian tube improves overall quality of life while maintaining reduced risk of developing ovarian cancer.
+This approach is compared to the standard-of-care, risk-reducing procedure that removes both the fallopian tube and ovaries.
 This trial is being conducted in partnership with five other cancer research institutions and is funded by the Stand Up to Cancer – Ovarian Cancer Research Fund Alliance – National Ovarian Cancer Coalition (SU2C-OCRFA-NOCC).

 Ovarian Cancer Research Initiatives